mattiasholm/drinks/recipes/Amaretto & 7 Up.md

 ## Instructions:
 - Add Amaretto
-- Add ice and stir
+- Add ice cubes and stir
 - Fill up with 7 Up

 ## Served in: